GeorgiIvanov800/ruest-team-manager/README.md

-# Print Sleeve Management System
+# Rüst Team Manager(RTM) Print Sleeve Management System

 This is a web application I developed to digitize the management of printing sleeves in a factory.
 The old process was based on physical boards and handwritten labels, which caused frequent mistakes, wasted time, and no way to trace who did what.

 The goal of this project was to provide a simple but reliable system that:
-- stores all sleeves in a proper database,
+- stores all sleeves in a proper database
-- allows fast searching by print set,
+- allows fast searching by print set
-- generates labels automatically and consistently,
+- generates labels automatically and consistently
-- and adds accountability for cleaning and archiving.
+- and adds accountability for cleaning and archiving

-**Stack:** Java (Spring Boot), Vue, PostgreSQL, Docker/Podman, Keycloak
-**Impact:** Fewer errors, faster preparation, clear traceability.

 ---

 ## Features